rsine/rsine/README.md

 ```

 Also note that currently for the <tt>emailNotifier</tt> to work, it expects an SMTP host on localhost, accessible at port
- 25. However, this can be changed by manually editing the file <tt>application.properties</tt> (see Section 'Build from Source').
+ 25 per default.
+However, this can be changed by manually editing the file <tt>application.properties</tt> (see Section 'Build from Source').

 ### Putting it All Together

+#### Example Subscriptions

 A working subscription that sends out proper notificatons whenever two concepts are hierarchically connected and form
- a cycle can be viewed [here](https://raw.github.com/rsine/rsine/master/src/test/resources/quality/cyclic_hierarchical_relations.ttl).
+ a cycle can be viewed [here](https://raw.github.com/rsine/rsine/devel/src/test/resources/quality/cyclic_hierarchical_relations.ttl).

+#### Registering Subscriptions

+Rsine accepts subscriptions via a HTTP post to the <tt>/register</tt> URI.
+So, if you run rsine locally this URI would
+ be <tt>http://localhost:2221/register</tt>.
+For testing, you can use [curl](http://curl.haxx.se/) to register subscriptions,
+ e.g., with <tt>curl -X POST -d @cyclic_hierarchical_relations.ttl --header "Content-Type: text/turtle" http://localhost:2221/register</tt>.
+ Currently all subscriptions are lost if rsine is shut down, so you will have to re-register them again on restart.

 ## Integration Examples